 Location: Leasowe Beach

 Leasowe Bay is a large, lovely sandy beach located at the northern tip of the Wirral Peninsula.
-The beach has an unexpectedly wild vibe to it because it is surrounded by low-lying sand dunes and a hay meadow.
-You won’t have a lot of things to do here, so if you’re looking for a beach to just chill or get a tan, Leasowe Beach is just the one for you.
+The beach has an unexpectedly wild vibe to it because low-lying sand dunes and a hay meadow surround it.
 This beach is considered to be one of the quietest and most secluded beaches in Liverpool.
-A good place for a date perhaps?
+A good place for a date, perhaps?
+Some of the best restaurants in the area are Leasowe Castle Restaurant, The Green Hut, and Rossie & Rossie Cafe.

 10. Hightown Beach

 We saved the best for the last.
-Hightown beach is one of the nicest beaches in Liverpool.
+Hightown Beach is one of the best beaches in Liverpool.
 On the Formby shoreline, halfway between Liverpool and Southport, is the little settlement of Hightown.
-Many locals, from students to sellers to fishermen, frequent the unspoiled stretch of sand and shingle beach between Blundellsands and the River Alt estuary, which is surrounded by a vast network of dunes.
-Hightown holds the reputation for being one of the cleanest beaches in Liverpool, so you know what that means?
-No littering!
-This has to be the best of them all.
+Hightown holds a reputation for being one of the cleanest beaches in Liverpool.
+Some of the best restaurants in the area are Pheasant Inn Liverpool, Tibu Bar and Eatery, and Don Luigi Formby.